"Heavy" Startups

 Here's an example of the confusion: Reid states that Facebook used a "University-centric approach" to be successful.
 You might call this strategy "Friendster, but for college students".
 And yet, Reid criticizes "pitches that sound like 'It's a dating site, but for senior citizens.'"
 Without rigorous definitions for "sufficiently innovative" and "categorically distinct" it is almost impossible to see a priori what is different about "Freindster for college students" and "dating for seniors".
 How is an entrepreneur supposed to tell the difference?

-What is needed is a definition of value from the perspective of the customer.
+What is needed is a definition of value from the perspective of the customer, i.e. the job-to-be-done.
 What is a customer need and how do you know if the need is satisfied or not - this is the pattern that matters.
 All products must meet customer needs to be successful, and "sufficiently innovative" means that a product meets customer needs better than the existing solutions.
 So customer needs must by rigorously defined and quantifiable in order to be useful for the enterpreneur.
 The "pattern" (the customer needs) must be explicit and knowable in advance.

 If the customer needs are defined, solutions can be generated to meet customer needs and the value of the solution (from the customer's perspective) can be quantified.
 If the solution does create enough value for the customer (and the value chain), it is much easier to figure out if you can reach a mass audience and if the business model will be capital efficient.